-The construction industry has been acutely affected, with prices rising faster than other sectors.
-On fixed price contracts, the burden of these cost increases have been largely pushed onto contractors, putting operational delivery and trading margins for the sector under pressure.
+Construction has been acutely affected in recent years by inflationary cost pressures, with prices rising faster than other sectors.
+On fixed-price lump-sum contracts, the impact of these cost increases has been largely borne by contractors, putting operational delivery and trading margins under pressure.

-Material and labour shortages and supply chain insolvencies have created their own challenges, as supply chains have suffered from the effects of COVID-19 and Brexit, compounded more recently by the Ukraine conflict and the cost-of-living crisis.
+Material and structural labour shortages have created their own challenges as supply chains have suffered from the combined effects of the pandemic, Brexit, the Ukraine conflict, uncertainty in the Middle East, and the cost-of-living crisis.